Xunderstanding/PythonForEverybody/README.md

 # PythonForEverybody
-Study notes of &lt;Python for Everybody>
+Study notes of Python for Everybody